-The Australian dairy industry makes an important contribution to the Australian economy.
-It accounted for around 8 per cent ($4.3 billion) of the gross value of agricultural production and around 7 per cent ($3.0 billion) of agricultural export income in 2015–16.
+The dairy industry makes an important contribution to the Australian economy.
+In 2015–16 it accounted for around 8 per cent ($4.3 billion) of the gross value of agricultural production and around 7 per cent ($3.0 billion) of agricultural export income.

 Australian dairy regions

 - Average farm cash income of dairy farms is projected to decline by 16 per cent in 2016–17 to an average of $105,000 per farm.
 This reflects lower farmgate milk prices and reduced average milk production per farm.